Machine learning of the Ising model on a spherical Fibonacci lattice

 Next, we vary the number of lattice sites and adjust $r_c$ accordingly to ensure the majority of sites have four neighbors.
 However, due to the absence of translational and rotational symmetry in the spherical Fibonacci lattice, this adjustment does not necessarily guarantee that lattices with different site numbers share similar geometric structures.
 This contrasts with the 2D square lattice, where structural consistency is maintained.
-In addition to the previously discussed case of $N=1000$, $r_c/R=0.1298$, we also select $N=500$, $r_c/R=1.8130$; $N=3000$, $r_c/R=0.7470$ and $N=5000$, $r_c/R=0.5818$, ensuring that the fractions of sites with four neighbors in the latter three cases are 83.6\%, 91.3\% and 94.8\%, respectively.
+In addition to the previously discussed case of $N=1000$, $r_c/R=0.1298$, we also select $N=500$, $r_c/R=0.1813$; $N=3000$, $r_c/R=0.0747$ and $N=5000$, $r_c/R=0.0582$, ensuring that the fractions of sites with four neighbors in the latter three cases are 83.6\%, 91.3\% and 94.8\%, respectively.
 Interestingly, this suggests that the ``irregular area" gradually diminishes as the effective curvature of the spherical lattice decreases.
 The numerical results are visualized in the top panel of Fig.\ref{MTc2}.
 Similarly, we determine the phase transition temperatures using two different methods mentioned before.
-First, by identifying the intersection of the classification confidences, we obtain $T_c=2.31J$, $2.35J$, $2.34J$ and $2.33J$ for $N=500$, $1000$, $3000$ and $5000$, respectively.
-Second, using linear fitting near $T_c$ (see the bottom panel of Fig.\ref{Tc1}), the corresponding phase transition temperatures are giving $T_c=2.330\pm 0.1130J$, $2.338\pm 0.0784J$, $2.336\pm 0.0425J$ and $2.347 \pm 0.0479J$ for the corresponding system sizes.
+First, by identifying the intersection of the classification confidences, we obtain $T_c/J=2.33$, $2.33$, $2.34$ and $2.35$ for $N=500$, $1000$, $3000$ and $5000$, respectively.
+Second, using linear fitting near $T_c$ (see the bottom panel of Fig.\ref{Tc1}), the corresponding phase transition temperatures are giving $T_c/J=2.331\pm 0.0742$, $2.331\pm 0.0900$, $2.348\pm 0.0615$ and $2.358 \pm 0.0496$ for the corresponding system sizes.